-Leverage From time to time, we may borrow funds to make additional investments.
-This is known as "leverage" and could increase or decrease returns to our stockholders.
-The use of leverage involves significant risks.
-As a BDC, with certain limited exceptions, we are only allowed to borrow amounts such that our asset coverage ratio, as defined in the Investment Company Act, equals at least 200% immediately after each time we incur indebtedness.
+asset coverage ratio, as defined in the Investment Company Act, equals at least 200% immediately after each time we incur indebtedness.
 The amount of leverage that we employ will depend on our Investment Adviser's and our Board of Directors' assessment of market conditions and other factors at the time of any proposed borrowing.
 The costs associated with our borrowings, including any increase in the fees payable to our Investment Adviser, are borne by our stockholders.

-Trading at a discount Shares of closed-end investment companies that are listed on an exchange, including BDCs, frequently trade at a discount to their NAV per share.
+Shares of closed-end investment companies that are listed on an exchange, including BDCs, frequently trade at a discount to their NAV per share.
 We are not generally able to issue and sell our common stock at a price below our NAV per share unless, among other things, the requisite stockholders approve such a sale.
 The risk that our shares may trade at a discount to our NAV per share is separate and distinct from the risk that our NAV per share may decline.
 We cannot predict whether our shares will trade above, at or below NAV per share.
-See "Risk Factors-Risks Related to this Offering and our Common Stock-Prior to this Offering, there has been no public market for our common stock, and we cannot assure you that the market price of our shares will not decline following the offering."
-Investment Adviser We are externally managed by our Investment Adviser, CGMSIM, an investment adviser that is registered with the SEC under the Advisers Act.
-CGMSIM is a wholly owned subsidiary of Carlyle, a global alternative asset manager with approximately \$162 billion of AUM as of March 31, 2017.
+See "Risk Factors-Risks Relating to this Offering and our Common Stock-Prior to this Offering, there has been no public market for our common stock, and we cannot assure you that the market price of our shares will not decline following the offering."

+We are externally managed by our Investment Adviser, CGMSIM, an investment adviser that is registered with the SEC under the Advisers Act.
+CGMSIM is a wholly owned subsidiary of Carlyle, a global alternative asset manager with approximately \$158 billion of assets under management as of December 31, 2016.
 See "Management-Our Investment Adviser."

-Administrator CGMSFA, a wholly owned subsidiary of Carlyle, serves as our administrator.
+CGMSFA, a wholly owned subsidiary of Carlyle, serves as our administrator.
 See "Management-Our Administrator."
-Custodian, transfer agent and dividend disbursing agent State Street Bank and Trust Company ("State Street") serves as our custodian.
-State Street also serves as our transfer and distribution payment agent and registrar.
-See "Custodian, Transfer and Dividend Paying Agent and Registrar."